-We’ve all seen the Pinterest photo of Trolltunga in Norway: someone standing victoriously on a piece of rock jutting 700 m high over a breath-taking fjord.
+We’ve all seen the Instagram photo of Trolltunga in Norway: someone standing victoriously on a piece of rock jutting 700 m high over a breath-taking fjord.
 Trolltunga is one of the best hikes in Europe, and it’s not wonder why- the views are breathtaking!

 You (most likely): “Oh snap!
 Bucket-list!!
 Better pin that ish.”